 This craft connects with language arts writing standards.
 Students will work on writing a letter to a soldier or using the word HERO to write a poem.
 A great activity to display if your school does a Veteran’s Day ceremony.
 The letters could also be collected and shared with a local veterans organization.
 I have heard from so many teachers about how much they enjoyed sharing their students crafts with veterans and knowing that the youngest generation is learning about the importance of honor.

 We finish up the fall season with the Thanksgiving holiday.
 These two Thanksgiving themed crafts are always a class favorite.
-We love to make these turkey name headband to wear during our Thanksgiving feast.
+We love to make these turkey name crafts to display during our Thanksgiving feast.
+I’ve even included a headband option that students can wear during the event.
 There’s something about a crafty creation that can be worn that just makes the students beam with pride.
 I love seeing all the little turkeys strutting their feathers as they leave school.

 And what’s Thanksgiving without some homemade pie?
 We’ve all got our favorites and many types of pie adorn the Thanksgiving table.
 This Sweet as Pie craft gives students the opportunity to dream up their own type of pie and write about it!
 They can show off their writing as it is framed by this yummy looking pie craft.
 A great bulletin board or hallway display for the holiday season.

 Whether you are looking for a single craft activity for the fall season, an autumn holiday, or all of them, you can find them in my shop!
 Each of these fall crafts for kindergarten were designed with our young learners and their skills and standards in mind.
 They work great in pre-k and first grade too!
 Increase the engagement by pairing your academics with crafts this fall.